sevaghi/docker-tikiwiki/README.md

 ## Security Tips

+- Consider using Docker Secrets or an external secret manager (e.g., Vault, AWS Secrets Manager) to store sensitive credentials securely
 - Use strong, unique passwords in your `.env`
 - Keep your `.env` file and any SQL dumps out of version control
 - Use HTTPS (with Nginx, Traefik, or Caddy) if deploying in production
-- Do not expose the database container directly to the internet
+- Do not expose the database container directly to the interneti

 ---